Fractured Magic: Chapter Fourteen

 “How can you say that?”
 Dinara asked.
 “What am I supposed to do if you just disappear?”

 Roman sighed.
 “Try Gareth.
-He might be able to find out what happened, and there’s a chance they’ll let Maebhe live,” he said.
+If we’re caught, there’s a chance they’ll let Maebhe live, and he might be able to help,” he said.
 Before Dinara could argue, he kissed her cheek and then was gone, hopping down to the beach and carrying on without waiting for Maebhe to catch up.

 Maebhe tried for an encouraging smile.
 “I’m sure we’ll be fine.
 He seems to know what he’s doing.”